The Clique Density Theorem: The convex lower bound

 and hence

 \end{proof}

 \begin{cor} Under the additional assumption $\alpha\in\left\{0, \tfrac 1s\right\}$, Claim~\ref{Cl21} holds. \end{cor}

-\begin{proof} As we have already seen in the introduction, we have in these cases $\gamma=\tfrac t{2(t+1)}$ for some non--negative integer $t$.
-If $t\ls r-2$ our claim is obvious, which means that we may suppose $t\gs r-1$ from now on.
-Thus $\gamma$ is large enough for Proposition~\ref{pr31} to be applicable and the desired result follows. \end{proof}
+\begin{proof} We have already seen in the introduction that we have $\gamma=\tfrac t{2(t+1)}$ for some nonnegative integer $t$ in these cases.
+If $t\ls r-2$ our claim is obvious, so we may suppose $t\gs r-1$ from now on.
+Now $\gamma$ is large enough for Proposition~\ref{pr31} to be applicable and the desired result follows. \end{proof}

-\section{Some analytical preparations.}
+\section{Some analytical preparations}